zlimteck/subly_app/README.md

 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **Intuitive Forms**: Easy-to-use interfaces for adding and editing subscriptions
 - **Data Export**: Export your subscription data in JSON or CSV format
+- **Calendar Integration**: Subscribe to or download iCal calendar feed with automatic synchronization

 ### Security & Authentication
 - **Email Verification**: Secure account verification with automated emails